-Depending on the production pathway, the decarbonisation measure, and the delivery alternative, specific criteria and qualitative requirements might be necessary.
-It includes compliance with existing criteria for other sectors for which Climate Bonds developed criteria for, such as wind, solar, hydro, and geothermal energy generation, bioenergy, and waste management sectors.
-It also includes methane leakages monitoring, detection, and mitigation strategies, and compliance with existing regulations or ISO standards relevant for a specific activity.
+Depending on the production process, feedstock used, decarbonisation measure, and the delivery alternative, specific criteria and qualitative requirements might be necessary.
+It includes compliance with existing criteria for other sectors for which Climate Bonds developed criteria for.
+It also includes methane and hydrogen leaks monitoring, detection, and mitigation strategies, and compliance with existing regulations or ISO standards relevant for a specific activity.